-[†]Ongoing vigilance to better identify patients at risk for severe maternal morbidity-and timely implementation of clinical interventions consistent with evidence-based guidelines-are important steps in the ongoing provision of safe and reliable care.
+&lt;sup>‡Ongoing vigilance to better identify patients at risk for severe maternal morbidity-and timely implementation of clinical interventions consistent with evidence-based guidelines-are important steps in the ongoing provision of safe and reliable care.
 Appropriate systems improvements can be informed by identifying occurrences of maternal morbidity, reviewing the cases, and analyzing the findings.

-- Any elopement (that is, unauthorized departure) of a patient from a staffed aroundthe-clock care setting (including the ED), leading to death, permanent harm, or severe harm to the patient - Administration of blood or blood products having unintended ABO and non-ABO (Rh, Duffy, Kell, Lewis, and other clinically important blood groups) incompatibilities,[‡] hemolytic transfusion reactions, or transfusions resulting in death, permanent harm, or severe harm[§] - Unintended retention of a foreign object in a patient after an invasive procedure, including surgery|| - Severe neonatal hyperbilirubinemia (bilirubin >30 milligrams/deciliter) - Fluoroscopy resulting in permanent tissue injury when clinical and technical optimization were not implemented and/or recognized practice parameters were not followed - Any delivery of radiotherapy to the wrong patient, wrong body region, unintended procedure, or >25% above the planned radiotherapy dose - Fire, flame, or unanticipated smoke, heat, or flashes occurring during direct patient care caused by equipment operated and used by the organization.
-To be considered a sentinel event, equipment must be in use at the time of the event; staff do not need to be present.
+- Surgery or other invasive procedure performed at the wrong site, on the wrong patient, or that is the wrong (unintended) procedure for a patient regardless of the type of procedure or the magnitude of the outcome - Discharge of an infant to the wrong family - Abduction of any individual served receiving care, treatment, and services - Any elopement (that is, unauthorized departure) of an individual served from a staffed around-the-clock care setting (including the ED), leading to death, permanent harm, or severe harm to the individual served - Administration of blood or blood products having unintended ABO and non-ABO (Rh, Duffy, Kell, Lewis, and other clinically important blood groups) incompatibilities, hemolytic transfusion reactions, or transfusions resulting in death, permanent harm, or severe harm - Unintended retention of a foreign object in a patient after an invasive procedure, including surgery# - Severe neonatal hyperbilirubinemia (bilirubin >30 milligrams/deciliter) - Fluoroscopy resulting in permanent tissue injury when clinical and technical optimization were not implemented and/or recognized practice parameters were not followed\\